CCQC/Quax/README.md

-# Quax
+# Quax: Quantum Chemistry, powered by JAX
 ![Screenshot](quax.png)

-You have just found Quax.
+You have found Quax.
 We have just gone open-source.
 Pardon our dust while we tidy things up.
 The paper outlining this package was just recently submitted, and this repo will be updated with a link once published.

 ### Arbitrary Order Nuclear Derivatives of Electronic Energies